Capsinoids (Non-Pungent Capsaicin Analogs)

 TRPV1 activation in GI tract (without burning)

-Capsinoids activate the same TRPV1 receptor as capsaicin but with very different distribution: capsaicin reaches systemic circulation and activates TRPV1 throughout body (causing pain/burning); capsinoids are RAPIDLY HYDROLYZED in intestine, limiting systemic distribution.
+Capsinoids activate the same TRPV1 receptor as capsaicin but with very different distribution: capsaicin reaches systemic circulation and activates TRPV1 throughout body (causing pain/burning); capsinoids are rapidly hydrolyzed in intestine, limiting systemic distribution.
 The TRPV1 activation occurs locally in GI tract, triggering visceral afferent signals to brain that activate sympathetic outflow without producing 'hot' sensation.

 2